-- Cause: The condition results from school personnel not consistently performing an inventory of all fixed assets and reconciling to the Schools trial balance.
-Effect: Failure to perform the procedures mentioned above could result in a misstated Annual Property Inventory Recommendation: We recommend that the School perform an annual inventory of all capital assets and reconcile to the capital asset ledgers recorded on the School's - books.Status:The School has adopted revised financial policies and procedures - Status: The School has adopted revised financial policies and procedures regarding capital assets to include a formal process of reconciling the capital asset inventory report to the School's trial balance.
+Cause: The condition results from school personnel not consistently performing an inventory of all fixed assets and reconciling to the Schools trial balance.
+Effect: Failure to perform the procedures mentioned above could result in a misstated Annual Property Inventory Recom- mendation: We recommend that the School perform an annual inventory of all capital assets and reconcile to the capital asset ledgers recorded on the School's books.
+Views of Responsible Officials: Management will adhere to auditor's recommendation.
+The ESSP is assisting the School with identifying the proper support to ensure schools are in full compliance with inventory requirements.
+Status: The School has adopted revised financial policies and procedures regarding capital assets to include a formal process of reconciling the capital asset inventory report to the School's trial balance.